KennyYeung-IT/ticket-lifecycle/README.md

 <h2>Ticket Lifecycle Stages</h2>

-- Intake
+- Intake: A user submits a ticket via email, phone call, or the portal.
-- Assignment and Communication
+- Assignment and Communication: The ticket gets assigned to an agent or admin depending on urgency and communication between the team begins.
-- Working the Issue
+- Working the Issue: The assigned person will work on the ticket and provide updates on its progress based on its difficulty.
-- Resolution
+- Resolution: Upon resolution the ticket will be closed and the client will be notified.

 <h2>Lifecycle Stages</h2>